thekompanee/chamber/README.md

 ## License

-Chamber is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/thekompanee/chamber/blob/master/LICENSE) file.
+Chamber is Copyright © 2014 Jeff Felchner and Mark McEahern.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/thekompanee/chamber/blob/master/LICENSE) file.